 Some emigrate for love, others love adventure or are looking for a stellar career abroad.
 The common thread for most emigrants is the desire to structure their lives in a self-determined manner.
 While few think about insurance or future provisions, there are some important points to keep in mind in this regard.
 But those who plan their emigration carefully will be able to look to their financial future with confidence, even if they are living abroad.

->

-> In recent years, the number of Swiss living abroad has risen by about 2% annually.
-According to information from the Federal Department of Foreign Affairs (FDFA), this figure was nearly 3% in 2017.
-In total, nearly 775,000 Swiss live in another country, most of them in Europe (60%).
-The most popular destination for emigrants is France (200,000), followed by Germany (90,000) and the USA (80,000).
+In recent years, the number of Swiss living abroad has risen by about 2% annually.
+According to information from the Federal Department of Foreign Affairs (FDFA), around 11% of the Swiss population lives abroad.
+Of the 788 000 Swiss people living abroad at the end of 2021, 64% live in Europe.
+The most popular destination for emigrants is France, followed by Germany and the Italy.

->

-> The decision to move abroad is often made quickly.
+The decision to move abroad is often made quickly.
 But rather than hastily packing your bags, you should plan carefully.
 Otherwise, the dream of a beautiful life abroad may quickly come to an end.
 In particular, you should take a close look at your pension situation.
 Early planning is important, as your insurance company will only be able to show you financial solutions while you’re registered in Switzerland.

 First pillar: Avoid contribution gaps

 People who live and work in Switzerland pay into AHV/IV, thus not only providing for their retirement, but also gaining financial protection in the event of death or disability for themselves – and their family.
 This protection is no longer available following emigration.
 For each year without contributions, 2.3% of both AHV pensions will be missing later on.
 However, these contribution gaps can be avoided.